 Continue with a nightly soup and nightly salad, such as a Pioneer Grass-fed Beef & Barley bone broth soup and a Superfoods Kohlrabi salad.

 Enjoy a sampler of main entrées such as Grand Hotel Stuffed Pork, Pioneer/Old World Schnitzel, and Farm-to-Fork Vegetable Strudel.

 Finish off your journey with a sampler of desserts such as Superfoods Chocolate Canoes and Grand Hotel Rose Tart.

 The History of Adirondack Food Dinner Tasting events change monthly and follow the 8 Adirondack seasons as illustrated in our Common Roots Cookbook.

-Available Every Sunday at 6:30 PM.
-5-Course Long Table Tasting Experience: $75 Per Person.
+Available Every Sunday at 6:00 PM.
+5-Course Long Table Tasting Experience: $79 Per Person.
 Sign Up Required.
+Gratuity will be added.

 The Five Eras of Adirondack Food